Division Website Updates and Request Submission Instructions

 About project timelines:

 The timeline for a project request will depend on the nature of the request.
-When you submit a project request, a divisions web content specialist will work with you to determine the extent of the request and provide you with a timeline of when you may expect the request to be completed.
+When you submit a project request, one of APA's divisions web content specialist will work with you to determine the extent of the request and provide you with a timeline of when you may expect the request to be completed.
 In general, please allow at least two weeks to complete projects, though some projects may be completed sooner and some may need more time, depending on the nature of each project.

 Work begins once all needed information has been provided by the division website liaison.